n1gh7man/vim-sciaga/README.md

 b        # jump backwards to the start of a word
 B        # jump backwards to the start of a word (words can contain punctuation) 0        # przejdź do początku linii
-^        # jump to the first non-blank character of the line
+^        # przejdź do pierwszego niepustego znaku w linii
 $        # przejdź do końca linii
-g_       # jump to the last non-blank character of the line gg       # idź do pierwszej linii dokumentu
+g_       # przejdź do ostatniego niepustego znaku w linii gg       # idź do pierwszej linii dokumentu
 G        # idź do ostaniej linii dokumentu
 5G       # idź do linii piątej